syncfusion-content/flutter-docs/Flutter/datagrid/accessibility.md

 ## Screen reader support

 The `SfDataGrid` can easily be accessed by screen readers.
-Please find the following ways to navigate cells in the datagrid by using Talkback.
+Please find the following ways to navigate cells in the datagrid by using Talk back.

 * Swipe right or left move between cells.
 * Tap to read cell content.